bolt/docs/source/extensions/config.md

 Once you have the above file setup, make sure it is pushed up to your hosted repository then visit <a href="http://extensions.bolt.cm">extensions.bolt.cm</a> to register your extension or theme on the Bolt Marketplace.

+See <a href="/extensions/testing">the testing and debugging instructions</a> for further information about tagging and automated testing of your extension.